 We beg Allah the Almighty to grant us all the Success and Straight-Forwardness and Allah Knows Best.

-Tan Sri Dato' Seri (Dr) Haji Harussani bin Haji Zakaria Chairman of the Committee
+Tan Sri Dato' Seri (Dr) Haji Harussani bin Haji Zakaria Chairman of the Committee to the members of Bank Pembangunan Malaysia Berhad (Incorporated in Malaysia)

 Member of the Committee

 Assoc.
 Prof. Dr. Noraini Mohd Ariffin